Health Equity Network grantees

 Project area: Minneapolis and surrounding area

 Goal: Co-imagine, co-create, and build dynamic community spaces for queer and trans health equity.
-The Minneapolis Health Department (MHD) will partner with local community organization, Our Space, to co-imagine, co-create, and strategize to build dynamic community spaces for queer, trans, and LGBTQIA+ folks specifically centering BIPOC (Black, Indigenous, and People of Color) folks.
+The Minneapolis Health Department (MHD) will partner with the local community organization, Our Space, to co-imagine, co-create, and strategize to build dynamic community spaces for queer, trans, and LGBTQIA+ folks, specifically centering BIPOC (Black, Indigenous, and People of Color) folks.
 One of MHD’s values is to invest in a healthier and more equitable community while exercising leadership in public health.
 We will achieve this by creating the infrastructure and relationship with local communities as they pioneer their health equity stories and journey.
 By working with communities in facilitating conversations and strategizing to create a common operating model and data and information picture (often desired, but missing, when having conversations of health equity and public health), this project will serve as a seed and nexus for future health equity work between the city of Minneapolis and the queer and trans community of Minneapolis, and greater Minnesota.

 Grantee home location: Hennepin County